-Wrongful Death & Fatal Accidents
+Wrongful Death & Fatal Accident Attorneys in Seattle, Washington

 If you have reached this page because a loved one has passed away and you believe it may be considered a wrongful death, let us first say how deeply sorry we are for your loss.
-Here at Premier Law Group, we understand how emotionally difficult it is consider taking legal action over a loved one’s death, and are here to provide you with the support and information you need to make this process as easy as possible on you.
+Here at Premier Law Group of Seattle, we understand how emotionally difficult it is consider taking legal action over a loved one’s death, and are here to provide you with the support and information you need to make this process as easy as possible on you.

 In general, a death is considered a wrongful death if it was the result of someone else’s negligence.
 There are a variety of ways in which this can happen, such as car accidents, pedestrian collisions, motorcycle accidents, trucking accidents, bicycle accidents and many more.
 If a loved one has passed away, you probably have a lot of questions and this page is meant to provide you with as much information as we can to help answer those questions.